abrahamnzok/Papyrus/README.md

 We made the UI with JavaFX.

+This project Require Mockito test library and Java8.

 What it does :
 - Insert, Select, Copy, Paste and Cut characters
 - Register a sequence of Commands as a Macro and replay it in the same order.